 By the way, if you missed Day 1, you can go back and check out All About Classical Homeschool.

 This post does contain Amazon affiliate links.
 Please know that I only recommend products that I believe will bring value to you.
 Please see my full disclosure here.

 Charlotte Mason In Action

-Let’s start off the Charlotte Mason discussion by letting you hear from two moms that have first-hand experience with the Charlotte Mason approach.
+Let’s kick off the Charlotte Mason discussion by hearing from two moms that have first-hand experience with the Charlotte Mason approach.

 In this video, Rebecca Farris interviews Karen Campbell, homeschool veteran mom, and author of The Joy of Relationship Homeschooling.
-They both share their experiences with a CM homeschool as well as an overview of Charlotte Mason’s philosophy.
+In this interview, they both share their Charlotte Mason homeschool experiences and provide an overview of the Charlotte Mason’s philosophy.

 Grab a cup of coffee and sit down with these moms for the next 20 minutes to get a feel for the Charlotte Mason homeschool style.

 Charlotte Mason Overview

 Charlotte Mason is all about teaching good habits, forming a Christian character, reading “living” books, taking nature walks, notebooking, learning the arts, and spending time just playing.
 With your instruction, these activities are geared to create a well-rounded child that loves learning and is able to recognize his or her strengths and passions.